 James E. Shanley Tribal Library was dedicated in September 2012.
 This striking facility houses the tribal library and computer lab.
 James E. Shanley Tribal Library was named in honor of Dr. James E. Shanley, retired Fort Peck Community College President, who was instrumental in Indian Country Higher Education for 40+ years and a tremendous library advocate.

-The Library opened in September 2012 in a brand new facility which will be expanded during the next year to include IT training area and archives.
+The Library opened in September 2012 in a brand new facility which has expanded include IT training area, distance learning classrooms and IT department offices.
 The expanded library computer lab provides word processing and World Wide Web access, as well as subscription databases free of charge to students and the community.

 The Library has been designated a Tribal Library by the Tribal government and, as such, serves the whole reservation population as the major resource/research center for students, faculty, community and professionals.
 As an academic library, the Library will provide services and support for all courses offered at Fort Peck Community College.